MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

     _Figure 27: A custom DNS._

-In addition to the on-premises domain controllers, Contoso will implement four domain controllers to support the Azure networks, two for each region.
-This is what Contoso will deploy in Azure:
+In addition to the on-premises domain controllers, Contoso will implement four domain controllers to support the Azure networks (two for each region):

 | Region | DC | Virtual network | Subnet | IP address |
 | --- | --- | --- | --- | --- |